vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

 and you will find the key in the API Key field.
 If it is not there you may need override the settings and Enable API Access.
 ![](https://i.imgur.com/CjiC2Qt.png)

 **OrganizationGroupName**: The display name of the Organization Group.
-You can find this at the top of the console, normally your company's name. **Required to provide OrganizationGroupName or OrganizationGroupID.**
+You can find this at the top of the console, normally your company's name.
+This parameter uses a function to search the tenant for the OrganizationGroupName.
+If multiple Organization Groups are returned, a choice prompt will allow selection of the correct Organization Group. **Required to provide OrganizationGroupName or OrganizationGroupID.**

 **OrganizationGroupID**: The Group ID of the Organization Group.
 You can find this by hovering over your Organization's Name in the console. **Required to provide OrganizationGroupName or OrganizationGroupID.**
 ![](https://i.imgur.com/lWjWBsF.png)

 **SensorsDirectory**: (OPTIONAL) The directory your sensors samples are located, default location is the current PowerShell directory of this script.

-**SmartGroupName**: (OPTIONAL) If provided, all scripts in your environment will be assigned to this Smart Group.
-Existing assignments will be overwritten.
+**SmartGroupName**: (OPTIONAL) If provided, sensors imported will be assigned to this Smart Group.
+Existing assignments will NOT be overwritten, only added to.
 Navigate to **Groups & Settings > Groups > Assignment Groups**.
 The Smart Group Name is the friendly name displayed in the Groups column.
 The script will default to using Managed By = Organization Group used above. **If wanting to assign, you are required to provide SmartGroupID or SmartGroupName.**

-**SmartGroupID**: (OPTIONAL) If provided, all scripts in your environment will be assigned to this Smart Group.
-Existing assignments will be overwritten.
+**SmartGroupID**: (OPTIONAL) If provided, sensors imported will be assigned to this Smart Group.
+Existing assignments will NOT be overwritten, only added to.
 Navigate to **Groups & Settings > Groups > Assignment Groups**.
 Hover over the Smart Group, then look for the number at the end of the URL, this is your Smart Group ID. **If wanting to assign, you are required to provide SmartGroupID or SmartGroupName.**
 ![](https://i.imgur.com/IjvkoGC.png)

 **DeleteSensors**: (OPTIONAL) If enabled, all sensors in your environment will be deleted.
 This action cannot be undone.
 Ensure you are targeting the correct Organization Group.

-**UpdateSensors** (OPTIONAL) If enabled, all sensors that match will be updated with the version in the Sensor samples.
+**UpdateSensors** (OPTIONAL) If enabled, sensors imported that match existing version by name in the tenant will have the Description, Platform Architecture, Return Type and Sensor Code updated in the console.

 **Platform** (OPTIONAL) Keep disabled to import all platforms.
 If enabled, determines what platform's sensors to import.
-Supported values are **Windows** or **macOS**.
+Supported values are **Windows**, **macOS** or **Linux**.

 **ExportSensors** (OPTIONAL) If enabled, all sensors will be downloaded locally, this is a good option for backuping up sensors before making updates.

-**TriggerType** (OPTIONAL) When bulk assigning, provide the Trigger Type: **SCHEDULE**, **EVENT**, or **SCHEDULEANDEVENT**
+**TriggerType** (OPTIONAL) When bulk assigning, provide the Trigger Type: **SCHEDULE**, **EVENT**, or **SCHEDULEANDEVENT**.
+By default, all sensors assigned to a Smart Group will have a Trigger Type of Schedule with 4 hours.

 **LOGIN** (OPTIONAL) When using **Event** or **SCHEDULEANDEVENT** as **TriggerType** provide the Trigger(s): 'LOGIN', 'LOGOUT', 'STARTUP', or 'USER_SWITCH'